danse-inelastic/matter/docs/index.rst

 ..
-Material Data Objects documentation master file, created by sphinx-quickstart on Tue Oct  6 12:45:53 2009.
+Matter Data Objects documentation master file, created by sphinx-quickstart on Tue Oct  6 12:45:53 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Material Data Objects's documentation!
+Matter Data Objects
 =================================================

 Contents: